mli/new-docs/python/guide/module/gluon/init.md

 Note that, although `MyInit` will print information about the model parameters when it is called, the above `initialize` function does not print any information after it has been executed.
-Therefore there is no real initialization parameter when calling the `initialize` function.
+Therefore there is no actual initialization when calling the `initialize` function - this +initialization is deferred until forward is called for the first time.
 Next, we define the input and perform a forward calculation.

 ```{.python .input  n=25}
 x = nd.random.uniform(shape=(2, 20))